Andrew-Dupuis/gadgetron-wiki/Linux-Installation-(Gadgetron-4.0)-[WIP].md

 ### Installing Remaining Dependencies

 Some Gadgetron dependencies are not currently available though package managers.
-Most of these are optional, and can be install later, but for now we will need to install [ISMRMRD](https://github.com/ismrmrd/ismrmrd).
+Most of these are optional, and can be installed later, but for now we will need to install [ISMRMRD](https://github.com/ismrmrd/ismrmrd).
 The following will check out the code, compile, and then install ismrmrd.
 ```
 git clone https://github.com/ismrmrd/ismrmrd.git
 mkdir ismrmrd/build && cd ismrmrd/build